inotia00/revanced-documentation/docs/rvx-builder (pc).md

 - An Android 8+ device (to install the patched APK on)

+> [!NOTE]
+> ### If you are preparing to install in a ROOT environment:
+>
+> Follow the steps on [this page](https://github.com/inotia00/revanced-documentation/blob/main/docs/supplying-an-apk.md) to prepare the device for a mount installation.
+Note that the APK from APKMirror that you install must be the same version as the APK you will patch.
+>
+> You will also need your Android device connected to your PC via ADB.

 Using RVX Builder (Windows / MacOS / Linux)
 ==